Dynamic Function Configuration and its Management in Serverless Computing: A Taxonomy and Future Directions: Future Research Directions

-\textbf{Decoupled Resource Configuration: }Another research direction is decoupling of underlying infrastructure where the resources are not bound to memory allocation, for instance.
+\textbf{Decoupled Resource Configuration: }The question of whether decoupled resource allocation should be available in production serverless platforms is increasingly being resolved.
+Google Cloud Run already supports independent CPU and memory allocation, and AWS Lambda Managed Instances (announced in late 2025) \cite{awsLambdaManagedInstances} allow Lambda functions to run on selected EC2 instance types with configurable memory-to-vCPU ratios, effectively enabling decoupled control within the Lambda programming model.
+The research challenge, therefore, is shifting from \textit{whether} decoupled resources are available to \textit{how to optimally navigate the significantly expanded and heterogeneous configuration space} that decoupling introduces.
 A few of the existing works \cite{WithGreatFreedomComesGreatOpportunity}\cite{Lachesis}\cite{DecomposingGraphs} have discussed this decoupled allocation and attempted to optimise the single resource configuration for a performance improvement.
 As the serverless infrastructure grows in heterogeneity, comprising different types of servers, storage, and network devices, management and configuration of them emerge as a unique challenge and opportunity for dynamic resource configuration in serverless computing.
 As a result, the resource search space explodes with numerous possibilities, presenting a potential to explore the relationship among different resources and their impact on function performance and cost.
 Additionally, the support for specialised hardware such as Graphics Processing Unit (GPU) and Field-Programmable Gate Array (FPGA) remains an open question that could further have a significant impact on resource configuration decisions for specialised workloads.
 This opens up a possibility for heterogeneity-aware function management that can intelligently configure functions based on available hardware \cite{Fapes}.